garethjmsaunders/digital-code-style-guide/javascript.md

 Where possible, all function arguments SHOULD be listed on the same line.

-If doing so would exceed the 80-column limit, the arguments must be line-wrapped in a readable way.
+If doing so would exceed the 80-column limit, the arguments MUST be line-wrapped in a readable way.
 To save space, you may wrap as close to 80 as possible, or put each argument on its own line to enhance readability.
 The indentation may be either four spaces, or aligned to the parenthesis.

 Either of these is acceptable: